eventbrite/interview-exercise/README.md

 ## Exercise Guidelines

-Build checkout!
+Build a checkout experience!
 As you know, Eventbrite is an events platform where creators create events and consumers can purchase tickets to those events (the latter is the side you're likely more familiar with).
-We don't expect you to build out our entire checkout flow, but let's start you out by building a simple modal for an event where:
+We don't expect you to build out our entire checkout flow, but let's start by building a simple modal for an event where:
 - A user can select the number of tickets they want to purchase
+- `Checkout` with those tickets
 - Click `Place Order` to make a purchase